October 23-November 2, 2023

 What do you need to bring?
 What will you carry on your back?
 We encourage you to travel lightly during the pilgrimage portion of your journey and consider bringing only what serves your "why?"-- your intention.

-We hold Pilgrimage as a Ceremony, a Rite of Passage which you enter into the minute you feel the tug to Pilgrimage.
+We hold Pilgrimage as a Ceremony, a Rite of Passage which you enter into as soon as you feel the call to Pilgrimage.

-Maria is a Spanish native and past pilgrim on the Camino.
-She is excited to co-facilitate this pilgrimage with Charis (whom she met on the Camino!)
+A Spanish native and past pilgrim on the Camino, she is excited to co-facilitate another pilgrimage with Charis.

 Read more about Maria here.